splunk/public-o11y-docs/admin/teams/associate-team.rst

 #.
 Select the :guilabel:`Dashboard group actions` menu (|more|) next to the dashboard group name and select :guilabel:`Links to Teams`.

 #.
 In the text box, start typing a team name.
 Observability Cloud autocompletes the team name.
-If SplunkObservability Cloud finds more than one match, it displays a list.
+If Splunk Observability Cloud finds more than one match, it displays a list.

 #.
 Select the team you want to link to from the list.